 - The Woods for People project created an inventory of accessible woodland in 2004.
-Annual updates have been undertaken since and are included in table 6.13.
+Annual updates have been undertaken since and are included in Table 6.11.

-- The Space for People project analyses information from the Woodlands for People inventory to produce estimates on the proportion of the population who live close to woods.
+- The Space for People project analyses information from the Woods for People inventory to produce estimates on the proportion of the population who live close to woods.
 Full reports have been published for 2004 and 2009.
-Summary results are in table 6.14.
+Summary results are in Table 6.12.

 When originally published by Woodland Trust, Woods for People data for publicly accessible woodland in 2004 included some non-woodland areas.
 They were revised in 2007, before their first inclusion in Forestry Statistics, to include woodland areas only.

-Results for the Scottish Recreation Survey for years up to 2007 (tables 6.1, 6.3 and 6.4) were amended in 2009 from previously published figures, to incorporate improved weighting procedures.
+Results for the Scottish Recreation Survey for years up to 2007 (Table 6.1) were amended in 2009 from previously published figures, to incorporate improved weighting procedures.